Rocky Mountain National Park

 Birding and Wildlife Tours

-One of the jewels in the National Park Service’s crown, we’ll take you deep into the park in search of its high alpine specialty birds.
+One of the jewels in the National Park Service’s crown - we’ll take you deep into the park in search of its high alpine specialty birds.
+Explore Rocky Mountain National Park with us any time of the year and get a unique trip customized to your needs.

 Dates: RMNP is open to visitors throughout the year, however, access to higher elevations on Trail Ridge Road is closed from late September until late May due to snow.

-Cost: $525 (for up to three birders)
+Cost: The total is $525 for up to three birders.

-Your Guide: Peter Burke
+Guide: Peter Burke

 Highlights:

-• Surrounded by 14,000 foot mountain peaks
+• Surrounded by 14,000-foot mountain peaks

 • A variety of mountain habitats

-• We often encounter other animals
+• We often encounter other animals like moose, elk, mule deer, bighorn sheep, coyote, yellow-bellied marmot, and pika

-Full day of birding using our vehicle
+• Full day of birding using our vehicle

-Lunch, snacks and drinks
+• Lunch, snacks, and drinks

-All park entry fees
+• All park entry fees

-We carry a high-quality scope and a cooler you are welcome to share
+• We carry a high-quality scope and a cooler you are welcome to share

-• Each trip is fully customized to your needs.
+• Each trip is fully customized to your needs!

 We will arrange to pick you up from your lodging according to your schedule, usually first thing in the morning.
-We’ll spend the day visiting locations based on your bird list, our knowledge of the location, seasonal considerations and local weather conditions.
+We’ll spend the day visiting locations based on your bird list, our knowledge of the location, seasonal considerations, and local weather conditions.
 We often pack a picnic lunch to avoid traffic in Estes Park.
 We’ll finish up in the evening according to your schedule.

 Please Note